axelarnetwork/axelar-core/docs/cli/axelard_query_evm_deposit-address.md

-## axelard query evm master-address
+## axelard query evm deposit-address

-Returns the EVM address of the current master key, and optionally the key's ID
+Returns an evm chain deposit address for a recipient address on another blockchain

 ```
-axelard query evm master-address [chain] [flags]
+axelard query evm deposit-address [evm chain] [recipient chain] [recipient address] [symbol] [flags]
 ```

 ### Options

 ```
       --height int    Use a specific height to query state at (this can error if the node is pruning state)
-  -h, --help             help for master-address
+  -h, --help          help for deposit-address
-      --include-key-id   include the current master key ID in the output
       --node string   <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
 ```

 ### Options inherited from parent commands